Welcome to the Quantum Gravity Field Equation

 Spacetime and force are different manifestations of the same mass-energy source.
 They work in parallel, but not as independent, separate systems.
 They are intertwined, partner manifestations of the same source, working together to dictate how energy behaves.

-While spacetime geometry and stress-energy (or stress-energy-coupled geometry) are intrinsically and intricately linked and run in parallel within a unified, and symmetric system, current physics cannot make them work together mathematically in all situations.
+While spacetime geometry and stress-energy (or stress-energy-coupled geometry) are intrinsically and intricately linked and operate within a unified, and symmetric system, current physics cannot make them work together mathematically in all situations.

 Modeling the co-evolution of stress-energy-coupled geometry.
 This is a creative and viable way to model spacetime and force that attempts to bypass the singularities found in standard general relativity by focusing on energy balances.